JasonHunt-DA/AustralianHousing_DataWrangling/README.md

 This dataset is ‘a subset of all the closed sales data’ collected and ‘is segmented by 6 major capital cities - Sydney, Melbourne, Brisbane, Adelaide, Perth, Canberra’.
 Data for rural areas outside of the city boundaries has been excluded.
 [HtAG Holdings,2020,Content]
 # Why was this data set created?
-This data set has been created ‘to provide the raw sales d
+This data set has been created ‘to provide the raw sales data to the community to assist with impact analysis of COVID-19 on the Australian property market’ [HtAG Holdings,2020,Inspiration]